danieladams456/blog-danieladamstech/content/posts/team-topologies.md

 "Flow of change" optimized, low friction organizations are inversely related to the number of handoffs.

-- Corollary: any governance and security should happen as part of the flow (ideally automated async) and not require a handoff to a person.
+- Corollary: Any governance and security should happen as part of the flow (ideally automated async) and not require a handoff to a person.
 - Platform teams should interact via code interfaces and not through manually filled tickets.
 Allow devs to create pipelines from catalog.
 Permissions requests for those apps are service requests (ideally PRs linked to SNOW for auditing).
   - Product teams need support via simplification of other concerns through interfaces (maintained by platform teams) to keep the cognitive load where it should be and focus on domain concerns.
 - Review team dependencies and explicitly accept them or change process to remove them.